kkmiranda/PNWMetagenomes/01_Raw_Sequences_to_MAGs.md

 - The CONCOCT algorithm attempted to find at max 100 clusters but the output shows clusters completely empty.
 This is normal and these bins were immediately discarded.
 - We classified MAGs as High Quality (<b>Completion > 90% and Redundancy < 10%</b>) or Low Quality (everything else).
 - Binning could be an infinitely long procedure, so once any effort made didn't translate to an improved Completion:Redundancy ratio, binning on that bin was stopped.

+## Comparisons to our data
+You can compare your binning results to the ones we got by downloading our contigs and profile databases from our figShare repository of all our databases: 10.6084/m9.figshare.20152949

 ## References
 - Minoche AE, Dohm JC, Himmelbauer H. 2011.
 Evaluation of genomic high-throughput sequencing data generated on Illumina HiSeq and Genome Analyzer systems.
 Genome Biol 12:R112.